Free Androgen Index

 A testosterone test is a blood test that measures total testosterone, free testosterone, and a protein called steroid hormone binding globulin (SHBG).
 A free androgen index measures testosterone in your blood and compares it with the total amount of testosterone Why do I need this test?

-You may need an FAI if you show signs of abnormal androgen levels, which differ in in women and men.
+You may need this test if you show signs of abnormal androgen levels, which differ in women and men.